Framework for Review of Intervenor Processes and Cost Awards

 Comments from stakeholders were received until May 1, 2022.
 The OEB has reviewed the comments and held internal discussions to determine and prioritize the projects recommended by participants.
 As a result, the OEB has developed a robust Action Plan for the Framework consisting of 11 projects – with five scheduled to be completed by the end of this fiscal year (March 31, 2023) and six to be completed by the end of next fiscal year (March 31, 2024).

-Action Plan Summary
+Action Plan summary

 The following 11 projects constitute the OEB's Action Plan:

-Near-term Projects
+Near-term projects

 • Substantial Interest: Clarify the meaning of substantial interest through revisions to the Rules of Practice and Procedure (Rules) or guidance documentation, or both, and examine the need to develop a standard form to be filled out by prospective intervenors that will accompany (or possibly replace) their intervention letter.